 At the end of the working session, we were surprised by the appearance of a band of folk musicians, led by an old master, who said he “wanted to sing for the Danish woman”.
-The APA actors performed to their music the same fishermen dance we saw at the barter the other day.
-Then Carlos said that together with the band, they discovered that the rhythm of the Wind Dance is the same as in the traditional tune of the mazurka.
+To their music, the APA actors performed the same fishermen dance we saw at the barter the other day.
+Then Carlos said that together with the band, they discovered that the rhythm of the Wind Dance was the same as in the traditional tune of the mazurka.
 So the old master played a mazurka and all the participants and observers danced the Wind Dance to it.
 60 people!
 When asked how it felt for her to see 60 people dancing the Wind Dance, Iben said: “Overwhelming and touching”.

 THE TIDE AND THE STONES